-Our team of teachers and specialists (many of whom are low vision/blind themselves) are highly trained in low vision and blind skills techniques and strategies, providing solutions to all aspects of maintaining one’s independence.
+Our team of teachers and specialists (many of whom are low vision/blind themselves) are highly trained in low vision and blind skills techniques and strategies.

-From learning essential safe travel skills in your home and community to accessing your daily mail, beloved novels, or e-mail and the internet using the latest access technology, the LightHouse can accommodate any individual seeking to enhance self-reliance.
-While there are many different ways to meet your needs and desires for training and independence, understanding what we can offer is important.
+We provide solutions to help you maintain your independence.
+From learning essential safe travel skills in your home and community to accessing your mail or favorite book, the LightHouse can accommodate any individual seeking to enhance self-reliance.

-Our philosophy about teaching is that we work with you as a team, our teachers meet you where you are in your level of readiness and desire to move forward.
-Every person has their own journey and learning mode.
+Our teachers will meet you at your level of readiness and desire to move forward.
+Every person has their own journey and pace for learning new skills.
 As long as you are open to learning how you can do something in a new way with your changing vision, we are ready to provide the training and support you need.

 For those who are new to low vision, blindness or have a recent change in their vision, we recommend our flagship program, CVCL.

-Changing Vision, Changing Lives is our introductory immersion program for adults who are newly blind or have experienced a change in vision and find that new skills are needed.
-The program introduces basic yet essential skills to live confidently at home and in the community.
-Topics such as magnification, organizational skills, time management, use of adaptive aids and accessing print materials provide students solutions and strategies for living with low vision or blindness.
+Changing Vision, Changing Life (CVCL) is an introductory immersion program for adults who are newly blind or have experienced a change in vision.
+The program introduces basic and essential skills to live confidently at home and in the community.
+Topics include magnification, organizational skills, time management, use of adaptive aids and accessing print materials provide students solutions and strategies for living with low vision or blindness.
 In addition, each class session includes a discussion on adjusting to changing vision.

-While CVCL provides an introduction to solutions regarding blindness or low vision training and techniques, the bigger purpose is to bring people together, learning and sharing experiences together.
-While so many students have felt isolated in their learning, CVCL instinctively propels and motivates students to study further and know the right choices for later.
-A great majority of students who go through the CVCL class remain enthusiastically engaged with the LightHouse and return to leading full, active lives.
+While CVCL introduces students to invaluable blindness or low vision training and techniques, the bigger purpose is to bring people together, learning and sharing experiences together.
+CVCL instinctively motivates students to study further and know the right choices for later.
+Many students who attend CVCL return to leading full, active lives while remaining enthusiastically engaged with the LightHouse.

-Students need not live in the Bay Area to take advantage of our CVCL program.
+Students need not live in the Bay Area to attend CVCL.
 Our facilities in Napa and San Francisco are equipped with lodging and meals to keep you comfortable and nourished throughout the training.

 In addition to CVCL, listed below are the core learning opportunities in which you can participate as a student.
 All of these skills can be learned from our headquarters in San Francisco and most of them from our satellite offices: LightHouse of Marin, LightHouse of the North Coast, or LightHouse of the East Bay.